Top Microsoft 365 Security Concerns & How To Overcome Them

 • Use firewalls and intrusion detection/prevention systems (IDS/IPS) to detect and block suspicious network traffic.

-Why Threat Actors Target Microsoft 365
+Why Do Threat Actors Target Microsoft 365?

-cybersecurity microsoft 365Cybercriminals are targeting Microsoft 365 environments to steal sensitive information using increasingly complex and sophisticated tools.
-They are even using Microsoft capabilities, such as Static Web Apps, to create false landing pages that contain the Single Sign-On (SSO) option to harvest Outlook, Microsoft 365, and other credentials.
+Cybercriminals use increasingly complex and sophisticated tools to target Microsoft 365 environments to steal sensitive information.
+They even use Microsoft capabilities, such as Static Web Apps, to create false landing pages containing the Single Sign-On (SSO) option to harvest Outlook, Office 365, and other credentials.
 Attack vectors can be found in Microsoft Office Online, Outlook, OneDrive, Sharepoint, Microsoft Teams, and third-party cloud providers.
-Clients are responsible for their own network security under shared protection models.
-The threat level has increased as ransomware and phishing attacks have become cheaper and easier to facilitate, with ransomware kits being sold on the dark web.
-Attackers target Microsoft 365 for several reasons, including:

 • High profitability: Depending on the target, attacking Microsoft 365 can be highly lucrative for cybercriminals, as sensitive data and information stored within the platform can be valuable on the black market.